SympaOy/webcodingforbeginners/README.md

 ## Submit your files
 Make sure you have the three files (index.html, styles.css and myChart.js) named exactly as instructed.

-Fill in the [submit your files form](https://forms.office.com/Pages/ResponsePage.aspx?id=qBDdu9lHMkWtPpjJdV-yPYuD9NDNst9Fg6lleCfSi2hUOVU3QzhIU0c0UzlJTTg3Qk5GTk1GSEhDNi4u){:target="_blank"} to submit your files.
+To submit your files, fill in the one of the following forms:
+- [#mimmitkoodaa submission](https://forms.office.com/Pages/ResponsePage.aspx?id=qBDdu9lHMkWtPpjJdV-yPYuD9NDNst9Fg6lleCfSi2hUOVU3QzhIU0c0UzlJTTg3Qk5GTk1GSEhDNi4u){:target="_blank"} (only for people registered through the #mimmitkoodaa program)
+- [general submission](https://forms.office.com/Pages/ResponsePage.aspx?id=qBDdu9lHMkWtPpjJdV-yPYuD9NDNst9Fg6lleCfSi2hUNTM3UzZJMzE3QklITldINUhLVFFQWU1PTi4u){:target="_blank"} (everyone else)

 After filling in the form, you will be displayed a link for submitting the files.
 After submitting, you will get an e-mail.
 If your submission passes the automated tests, your course certificate will be attached.
 If your submission does not pass all tests yet, you will get feedback on which tests are not passing, so you can fix your files and try submitting again.

 If you do not get an e-mail in 15 minutes after your submission, check the following things and try to resubmit:
 - Check your e-mail's spam box.
 The feedback mail might have ended up there.